Webperf-se/webperf_core/docs/tests/tracking.md

 ### Cookies

+In this section we determin if the use of cookies are done a secure and none tracking manner.
+We are doing this by:
+* Check if and how many cookies that is persistant more then 1 year without revisit
+* Check if and how many cookies that is persistant more then 9 months without revisit
+* Check if and how many cookies that is persistant more then 6 months without revisit
+* Check if and how many cookies that is persistant more then 3 months without revisit
+* Check if and how many cookies that are not requiring a secure context (this make it possible to leak information)
+* Check if and how many thirdpart cookies that are being set just by visiting url

+All of above is considered bad behaivor and will result in a lower rating.

 ### GDPR and Schrems

 In this section of the test we determin the use of none GDPR compliant request.